-The 2012 financial year liability for long service leave has been recognised and measured as the present value of expected future payments to be made in respect of services provided by employees up to the reporting date.
+Liabilities for long service leave have been recognised and measured as the present value of expected future payments to be made in respect of services provided by employees up to the reporting date.
 Consideration has been given to expected future wage and salary levels, experience of employee departures, and periods of service.
 Expected future payments have been discounted using market yields at the reporting date on national government bonds that match, as closely as possible, the estimated future cash outflows.
-The 2011 financial year comparative balance has been recorded at its nominal undiscounted balance.